Latency Advantages in Common-Value Auctions: Introduction

 We consider the case of an auction for a volatile asset with a reserve price.
 Bidders have a common value for the asset.
 To fix ideas, think of the asset being auctioned as a fixed quantity of a stock or token, with the realized value for the winner being the prevailing market price at the time the auction settles.
 Bids are received over time, and the market price of the underlying asset is observed by bidders as they bid.
 Later movers therefore have more information about the likely price of the asset at the time of settlement than earlier movers.
 We consider the case where bidders do not observe each others' bids at the time of bidding.\footnote{If later movers observe the bids of the earlier movers prior to their own bid, the auction degenerates due to an extreme lemons problem: the last mover can always outbid the earlier movers when it is profitable to do so.} At settlement, the highest bid wins the auction and pays their bid, their net profit being the difference between the prevailing price of the asset and their bid.

-Our main contributions can be summarized as follows.
+Our main contributions \ifthenelse{\boolean{camerareadyversion}}{ \footnote{Proofs can be found in the appendix to this paper, available at \url{https://arxiv.org/abs/2504.02077}.} }{} can be summarized as follows.
 We characterize the equilibrium strategy in this setting.
 While our results generalize to many bidders, for simplicity, consider for now the case of two bidders, Alice and Bob, where Bob moves after Alice.
-Alice has a mixed strategy, where she ``draws'' a random value from the known distribution of values and bids the conditional expected value condition on it being lower than her random draw.
-Bob, who sees the true realized value but not Alice's bid, bids the larger of the conditional expectation conditional on being lower than the true realized value, or the reserve price, whenever the latter is profitable.
-When the reserve price is 0, this reduces to the solution given in \cite{engelbrecht}.
+Alice has a mixed strategy, where she ``draws'' a random value from the known distribution of values and bids the conditional expected value conditioned on it being lower than her random draw.
+Bob, who sees the true realized value but not Alice's bid, bids the larger of the conditional expectation conditioned on being lower than the true realized value, or the reserve price, whenever the latter is profitable.
+When the reserve price is 0, this reduces to the solution given in \citet{engelbrecht}.

 We show that the profit of the last mover (and equivalently, the loss of the seller) can be expressed as a portfolio of certain types of options on the underlying asset.
-We compare this to the profit of a single buyer (which is just the value of a call option).
+We compare this to the profit of a single buyer (which is just the value of a call option, i.e., an option to buy the asset at a fixed price).
 This allows us to perform comparative statics on the profit of the last mover, as functions of the reserve price, the distribution of the value, and the timing advantage.
-In particular, for this, we assume that the distribution of the value is governed by a Geometric Brownian Motion, so that we can do comparative statics with respect to time and volatility, and compare with standard results from the literature on option pricing (e.g., the Black-Scholes formula).
+In particular, for this, we assume that the distribution of the value is governed by a geometric Brownian motion, so that we can do comparative statics with respect to time and volatility, and compare with standard results from the literature on option pricing (e.g., the Black-Scholes formula).
 We quantify the ``timing pressure'' caused by the last-mover advantage.
-Specifically, we measure the marginal profit that the last mover gains from increasing their timing advantage, which can also be interpretted as the ``theta'' (time sensitivity) of this option.
+Specifically, we measure the marginal profit that the last mover gains from increasing their timing advantage, which can also be interpreted as the ``theta'' (time sensitivity) of this option.